 Then one day, a 4 year old girl came into my work with her mother.
 The sweetest little voice with the cutest things to say!
 She drew me some pictures and gave me the tightest little hug goodbye.
 I felt like I was just hit by a hundred Care Bear stares!
 (If you’re too young for this reference, the Care Bears could shoot rainbows from their tummies.)
 I couldn’t concentrate at work.
 What just happened?
 I called my mom on the way home like usual, and told her my life changing experience.
 “What is this wonderful new feeling?”
 She said, “It’s the first time you wanted to be a mom.”
 She was right.
 And like a switch my baby brain was turned on.
 Which I definitely was not expecting when I clocked in that day!

 About 3 years later, we started trying to conceive right after our wedding.
 Within just a couple months we had our first positive pregnancy test!
-I remember coming out of the bathroom in my robe to tell my husband he was going to be a daddy.
+I remember coming out of the bathroom in my robe, and jumping joyfully on top of my husband to tell him he was going to be a daddy.
 Within a week we had to tell our immediate families because we couldn’t contain our excitement.
 But on Day 8 we lost that pregnancy.
 With heavy hearts we called our families again and realized THIS is why people wait to make pregnancy announcements.

 Within the next few months, we recovered emotionally and I had another positive test.
 On Valentine’s day 2016 actually!
 We cancelled our honeymoon to Jamaica due to Zika with excitement about a baby.
 This time the doctor wanted to see me to test if my pregnancy hormones levels were increasing.
 I got a call to say the levels dropped and would most likely have another miscarriage.
 What a horrible week that was!
 Hoping and praying that the levels were wrong, just waiting for the miscarriage.
 By the end of the month we lost that pregnancy too.